FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-Both the query and the pagination fields must comply with the underlying models, depending on the specific token (see [NOMAD API Dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank"}).
+Both the query and the pagination fields must comply with the underlying models, depending on the specific token (see [NOMAD API Dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank" rel="noopener"}).

 ## Accessing Archives